saravukobrat/QAteam/README.md

 ### Exercise  1
 ##### (This one is done, and QAteam repo is already created ```https://github.com/saravukobrat/QAteam```):
-1. Create repository (repo) on Githubu named ‘QAteam’
+1. Create repository (repo) on Github named ‘QAteam’
 2. Set to be Public
 3. Go to Command line and find location where repo will be cloned (e.g Desktop, Documents)
 4. Clone the repo : ```git clone git@github.com:saravukobrat/QAteam.git```